 - employment:

-- optical assistant
+- o optical assistant

-- healthcare science assistant
+- o healthcare science assistant

 - higher education

 - apprenticeship (progression onto lower-level apprenticeships may also be possible in some circumstances, if the content is sufficiently different)

 UCAS

 The T Level study programme is eligible for UCAS points.
 Please check the UCAS website for more information.